mirumee/ariadne-website/docs/api-reference.md

 #### `middleware`

-Optional middleware to wrap the resolvers with.
+List of middleware that should be used during the query execution.

 - - - - -